-My friend adopted a dog from a local shelter about four years ago.
-She named him Bowie.
+My friend adopted a dog, Ziggy, from a local shelter about four years ago.
 She adopted him knowing full well that he was scheduled to be euthanized for aggressiveness.
 She didn’t care…she bonded with him, and she was going to save him.

 Are you readying yourself for a sad story here with an awful ending?

 Well, you’ll be disappointed.
-My friend worked with Bowie and just two months after she adopted him, he was a different dog.
+My friend worked with her dog, training him, and just two months after she adopted him, he was a different dog.
 He will never be a social butterfly, but he is a happy, loving part of her pack now, and is not the sniveling, cowering, reactive mess he was when she adopted him.
 She was able to take the time and patience to rehabilitate him.
 I sincerely get a kick out of this dog, too.
-Clever, smart, funny, and very well dressed.
-He’s always in formal attire…what’s not to love about him?
+Clever, smart, funny, and just adorable.

 Here’s where I’m going to throw you for a loop: I don’t necessarily disagree with the shelter’s decision that he needed to be put down.
 They may have been right.